Arpit9110/SY0_701/Domain 10.md

 - Physical Security

 Business Continuity Policy
+This  Ensures operations continue during and after disruptions.
+It focuses on critical operation continuation and quick recovery.
+It includes strategies for power outages, hardware failures, and disasters.

 Disaster Recovery Policy
+It focuses on IT systems and data recovery after disasters.
+It outlines Data backup, restoration, hardware/software recovery, and alternative locations.

 Incident Response policy
+This policy Addresses detection, reporting, assessment, response, and learning from security incidents.
+It specifies incident notification, containment, investigation, and prevention steps.
+It minimizes damage and downtime during incidents.

 Software Development Lifecycle (SDLC) policy
+This policy guides software development stages from requirements to maintenance.
+It includes secure coding practices, code review, and testing standards.
+It ensures high-quality, secure software meeting user needs.

 Change Management Policy
+This policy helps in Governance of handling of IT system/process changes.
+It ensures controlled, coordinated change implementation to minimize disruptions.
+It covers change request, approval, implementation, and review processes.

 ### Standards

+Standards
+This provides a framework for implementing security measures, ensuring that all aspects of an organization's security posture are addressed

+Different Standards are:
+Password Standards
+This standard defines password complexity and management.
+It includes length, character  types, regular changes, and password reuse rules.
+It Emphasize for password hashing and salting for security.

+Access Control Standards
+This standard determines who has access to resources within an organization.
+It includes access control model like:
+Physical Security Standards
+Encryption Standards

+### Procedures